Parliamentary.ai

 Overview

-The Charities Bill [HL] aims to modernize and simplify the regulation of charities in England and Wales.
-It makes significant changes to the Charities Act 2011, primarily focusing on updating rules around charity governance, land management, and financial operations, including the ability to borrow from endowments and invest in social enterprises.
-It also streamlines procedures for charity mergers and clarifies rules on charity names.
-The bill also amends the Universities and College Estates Act 1925.
+The Charities Bill [HL] aims to modernize and simplify the Charities Act 2011, primarily focusing on updating regulations for charity governance, land management, and financial operations.
+It also streamlines processes for charity mergers and makes changes to the Universities and College Estates Act 1925.

 Description